ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Changing the geometry of the color grid

 It is also possible to configure in how many columns the colors in the grid are displayed.
-Use {@link module:font/fontcolor~FontColorConfig#columns `fontColor.columns`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#columns `fontBackgroundColor.columns`} to do so.
+Use the {@link module:font/fontcolor~FontColorConfig#columns `fontColor.columns`} and {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#columns `fontBackgroundColor.columns`} options to do so.

 ```js
 ClassicEditor